-Last State of Mother Earth, the Origin of Humanity
+Last State of Nature, Mother Earth, the World Heritage for Humanity

-Globcal International needed a functional legally recognized infrastructure that exists outside the dysfunctional bi-polar nation-state that has evolved around a reality driven by the media.
-After several years of research and development as a think-tank and policy institute the organization took a primal focus in sustainability, human rights and the protection of the natural world with promoting the United Nations Sustainable Development Agenda.
-Under the influence of our commissioners it was decided in 2016 that the best way to demonstrate and combine these three was through protecting the indigenous people where they live in nature.
-The first demonstrative engagement treaty was developed in 2013, and executed on Indigenous Peoples' Day on October 12, formerly known as Columbus Day in some places.
+Globcal International needed a functional legally recognized infrastructure that exists outside the dysfunctional bipolar nation-state realm that has evolved around a reality driven by corporate greed, government impropriety and state (nationalist) interests.
+After several years of research and development as a (think-tank) policy institute the organization took a primal focus in sustainability, human rights and the protection of the natural world with promoting the United Nations Sustainable Development Agenda.
+Under the influence of our commissioners it was decided in 2016 that the best way to demonstrate and combine these three was through protecting the indigenous people where they live in nature, their native territories and in their designated (accepted) reservations.
+The first demonstrative engagement treaty was developed in 2013, executed on Indigenous Peoples' Day on October 12, formerly known as Columbus Day in some places.
+This year we reach our 5th anniversary on October 8th internationally and October 12th locally in the Indigenous State.

-Why did Globcal International adopt the ideal of an Indigenous State?
+Why did Globcal International take up protecting an Indigenous State?

-Originally Globcal International was an organization supporting individual ambassadors associated in the social media engaged in a diverse array of global and local causes, our emphasis as on benevolence and goodwill.
-While the organization still offers it mutual support network under the Goodwill Ambassador Foundation and the International Goodwill Ambassadors Guild (IGWAG), it needed to manifest a significant reality with its own created soft power as an organization; after much consideration the membership chose the ideal of an "indigenous state" which was coincidentally realized in 2017 with our support for Liborio Guarulla in Amazonas, Venezuela and his proclamation of the independent state's name change to the Indigenous State of the Amazon (Estado Indigena de Amazonas).
+Originally Globcal International was an independent organization supporting individual goodwill ambassadors associated in the social media who were further engaged in a diverse array of global and local causes with emphasis on benevolence and goodwill.
+While the organization still offers a mutual support network under the Goodwill Ambassador Foundation, we needed to manifest a significant reality (make an impact) with its own self-generated soft power as an organization; after much consideration the membership chose the ideal of an "indigenous state" which was coincidentally and transparently realized in 2017 with our acknowledgement and support for Liborio Guarulla in Amazonas, Venezuela with his proclamation of the independent state's name change to the Indigenous State of the Amazon (Estado Indigena de Amazonas).

-To develop our own sovereignty and legal personality we acknowledged the inalienable sovereignty of indigenous peoples within their own territories to be adopted by their federation as their own protectors under international law and the Holy See.
-To formalize this we have begun to establish a benevolent trust through offshore foundations in Belize, Colombia and Panama, in order to protect the funds raised by our indigenous parientes from the national government that claims them from corruption and for all the right reasons.
+To develop our own sovereignty and legal personality we acknowledged the inalienable rights of indigenous peoples within their own territories to be adopted by their federation as their own protectors under international law and the Holy See.
+To formalize this we have begun to establish a benevolent trust through offshore foundations in Belize, Colombia and Panama, in order to protect the funds raised by our indigenous parientes from the national governments that claim them from corruption, trickery, misgiving and speculation, for all the right reasons.

 Globcal International Changes in 2018